DIDSR/VICTRE/README.md

 VICTRE replicates various steps in silico of the comparative clinical trial.
 The pipeline consists of 9 components:

 * **breastPhantom - COMING SOON** \
 Breast models (in silico subjects) are generated using a procedural analytic model.
 The model allows for varying patient characteristics including breast shape, glandularity and density, and size.
-Details on downloading and running this module can be found at [phantom generation code](https://github.com/DIDSR).
-This code is written in C++.
+  - source code is available [here](https://github.com/DIDSR/breastPhantom).
+  - documentation is available in html and pdf formats.

 * **Phantom compression - COMING SOON** \
 Breast models are then compressed using the open-source finite-element software FeBio.
 This tool can be downloaded from [phantom compression code](https://github.com/DIDSR).
 These codes are written in C++.